dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-reacting-on-changes.md

   customerForm: FormGroup;
   customer: Customer= new Customer();
+  emailMessage: string;                              // <-- b) property containing the message to display

-  private validationMessages = {                     // <-- the new data structure for the validation
+  private validationMessages = {                     // <-- a) the new data structure for the validation
     required: 'Please enter your email address.',    // <-- messages set up as an object
     pattern: 'Please enter a valid email address.'   // <-- }